anisbet/pipe/Readme.md

   -c - Count numeric values in specified columns.
   -v - Average numerical values in selected columns.
   -T - Output in table form.
+  -V - Ensure output and input have same number of columns.
   -K - Output everything as a single column.
   -o - Order selected columns.
+  -P - Add additional delimiter if required.
   -H - Suppress new line on output.
+  -h - Replace default delimiter.
 ```
 Ordering, sorting, and splitting on non-pipe character
 ------------------------------------------------------